 - The Center follows the Crestwood School District’s school calendar for holidays and days off.

 - In case of snow days or severe weather emergencies, the Center will be closed when the Crestwood School District is closed.
 Listen to Radio Station WWJ 950 AM, local television stations, the district’s web site for school closing information.

 - During a tornado watch students will be dismissed at normal times.
 During a warning, a tornado sighted in the area, we will keep students in the class and dismiss students when it is determined safe to do so, in consultation with weather and emergency authorities.

 - Throughout the school year, Crestwood High School will be conducting Lockdowns, Lock-In Drills, Fire, Tornado, and School Evacuation Drills.
 We do not know when these drills will occur.
 The Crestwood School District is being pro-active in being prepared for an emergency.
 Your child’s safety is our number one priority.
 The State of Michigan requires each school district to practice each of these drills.
 During a Lockdown Drill no one is allowed to enter or leave our buildings.
 If this drill occurs during a preschool session you cannot pick up your child until the drill has been completed.
 Do not panic!
 Your child will be safe in our Crestwood Child Care Center.
 During a Lock-In Drill you may report to the main office at Crestwood High School and we will release your child to you.

 - In the event of a School Evacuation the entire school will take school buses or walk to our safe site.
 Once we arrive you will be notified immediately and you will be able to pick up your child at the safe site.
-The high school students as well as Mrs. Kuneman and Mrs. Skudlarek will accompany the children.
+The high school students as well as the teacher and the para-pro will accompany the children.